solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 A text editor such as Visual Studio Code may also be useful.

-Lastly, download the [connection certificate][SSL public certificate] that is used for SSL connections with the PostgreSQL Flexible Server instance.
+Lastly, download the [connection certificate] that is used for SSL connections with the PostgreSQL Flexible Server instance.
 In these snippets, the certificate is saved to `C:\Tools` on Windows.
 Adjust this if necessary.

 ##### Instructions